Supported F# language features and libraries

 The compiler follows two rough guidelines when transforming the code:

-compile to JS "string" while bool
+string and char compile to JS "string" while bool becomes "boolean".

 All numeric primitives compile to JS "number" (but see Arrays below).